What’s Going on With Trump’s TikTok Ban and the Microsoft Deal?

 Treasury officials reportedly told the Committee on Foreign Investment in the U.S. on Friday morning that the ByteDance-Microsoft deal was imminent.
 The subsequent confusion, according to the Journal, is because some Trump administration officials favor the deal, including Secretary of State Mike Pompeo and Treasury Secretary Steve Mnuchin, while others favor an outright ban, like trade advisor (and anti-China hardliner) Peter Navarro — who tried to claim on Saturday night that Microsoft could not be trusted since it already does business with China.

 Several Senate Republicans and the head of the U.S. Chamber of Commerce expressed support for the Microsoft deal on Sunday in what appeared to be a concerted effort to save it from the fog of Trump.
-Then on Sunday night, Microsoft CEO Satya Nadella announced that he had spoken with Trump and assuaged his worries about TikTok, and that the company would proceed in its effort to acquire it, per the New York Times:
+Then on Sunday night, Microsoft CEO Satya Nadella announced that he had spoken with the president this weekend, assuaged his concerns about the potential deal, and that the company was proceeding in its effort to acquire the app, per the New York Times:

 Microsoft said it would pursue the deal over the coming weeks, and expected to complete the discussions no later than Sept.
 15. Such a deal would involve purchasing TikTok offices in the United States, Canada, Australia and New Zealand; ByteDance, the parent company of TikTok, would continue to own the social media app’s offices in Beijing.
 Microsoft may also bring on a series of outside investors, which would hold minority stakes in any deal.

+The company pledged that if it acquires TikTok, it would make sure all U.S. user data is transferred back to the country and deleted from foreign servers, and said it would bolster the app’s security and privacy protections.
+“Microsoft fully appreciates the importance of addressing the President’s concerns” and “is committed to acquiring TikTok subject to a complete security review and providing proper economic benefits to the United States, including the United States Treasury,” the company said.
+It also noted that the discussions to buy the app were “preliminary.”

-On the other hand, the South China Morning Post reported that ByteDance insiders have come to favor spinning off TikTok as opposed to selling it, but that could just be a negotiating tactic.
+On the other hand, the South China Morning Post reported on Sunday that ByteDance insiders have come to favor spinning off TikTok as opposed to selling it, but that could just be a negotiating tactic.

 For now, it appears that Microsoft is still on the inside track.

 How have TikTok users responded?

 Trump’s supposed ban has prompted an outpouring of grief, outrage, and attention among the app’s users.
 TikTok videos referencing the ban have clocked more than 380 million views as of Sunday afternoon.
-Users have put out emotional goodbyes, announcements to their followers about where else they could be found online post-ban, explanations for supposed methods of getting around the ban, and in some cases, attempts to dissuade Trump by appealing to his vanity:
+Creators have put out emotional goodbyes, announcements to their followers about where else they could be found online post-ban, explanations for supposed methods of getting around the ban, and in some cases, attempts to dissuade Trump by appealing to his vanity:

 TikTok tried to assure U.S. users it wasn’t going anywhere

-Note: This post has been updated to include additional analysis and information.